 The Bankruptcy Process

 During bankruptcy proceedings, an automatic stay or stop comes into place.
 This is part of the bankruptcy protection that a debtor is after when he or she files for bankruptcy court protection.
 It requires creditors and collection agencies to stop their debt collection attempts.
-No creditor can continue efforts of wage garnishment, tax levy, foreclosure, or any other form of collection when this is in effect.
+No creditor can continue efforts of a wage garnishment, tax levy, foreclosure, or any other form of collection when this is in effect.

 There are different things to consider in petitioning for bankruptcy.
 For instance, if you’re filing for bankruptcy and you have a secured debt with pledged property collateral such as a car loan or a mortgage, you must continue to pay or you’ll have to turn it over as per court order.
-There are also the bankruptcy exemptions to think of.
-These differ from state to state, along with bankruptcy laws, so it’s important to consult a Washington lawyer specializing in local bankruptcy law.
+There are also bankruptcy exemptions to think of.
+These differ from state to state, along with bankruptcy laws, so it’s important to consult a Portland lawyer specializing in local bankruptcy law.

 If you’re considering bankruptcy, talk to a bankruptcy lawyer to get not only correct bankruptcy information, but legal advice and assistance as well.
 You can use the help from the time before filing when you’re filling out bankruptcy forms up to the time after bankruptcy when you’re starting anew.
 It’s good to have legal counsel from one of the state’s bankruptcy lawyers all throughout this financial journey.

 A bankruptcy filing may just be the solution to wipe out your debt.
-To find out what your next step should be, call us at Northwest Debt Relief Law Firm and speak with one of our experienced Washington bankruptcy attorneys.
+To find out what your next step should be, call us at Northwest Debt Relief Law Firm and speak with one of our experienced Portland bankruptcy attorneys.